 The Important Information page is next up, and contains info-at-a-glance.
 Jot down crucial notes on student particulars, such as allergies and special needs.
 Write the extension numbers and email addresses of school admins and specialist teachers.
 This is a really great page for general information.
-You may like to also include one of these pages in your Relief Teacher Folder for days you’re absent.
+You may like to also include one of these pages in your Substitute Teacher Folder for days you’re absent.

 The Contacts page is a quick reference for important contacts.
 It includes 27 spaces, which is great for parent contact for a class.
 If you have a larger class and require more space, simply print two to include.

 As with all of the resources in this pack, you may print these all off as PDFs and fill them in by hand, or download and save them as Word documents so that you can populate them digitally before printing.

 All teachers have their own individual planning styles.
 As a graduate Prep teacher I loved to plan on a daily planner, so that I could fit lots of plans, observations and reflections on each page during the day.
 Once I became more experienced and moved into higher year levels, I preferred to plan on a weekly planning sheet, in note form, and record assessment on my computer instead of by hand in my planner.

 The Blush Blooms Teacher Diary Resource Pack provides several options for varied planning preferences, which truly makes it the best teacher planner ever!

 I decided to print the Term Dividers on heavier card stock to clearly define the four terms’ planning.
 After each divider I included a Term Planner (these are conveniently available in 9, 10, and 11 week term versions, so you can select the ones you’ll need this year by checking out your state’s term dates).